3 Days in Hoi An – The Perfect Itinerary

 Imagine a cross between Cirque du Soleil, Blue Man Group, and Stomp.
 Minus the frantic lighting and over the top costumes and congested sets.
 Lune has a set of five shows that rotate throughout the country.
 All strongly rooted in Vietnamese beliefs and traditions.

 The company relies on the thoughtful and intriguing use of a small space.
 Coupled with the precision and talent of the performers.
 Items of cultural significance play a large roll in the shows, such as basket boats, bamboo poles, hill tribe instruments, and so much more.
 It’s a no-frills act that has reduced the show to an epic performance.
 It has nothing to hide behind but skill and wit.
 The shows are family-friendly and enjoyable for all ages.
 But do note that children under 5-years-old are not permitted.
 For more on Lune Productions, check out: Lune Productions Shows in Hoi An.

 Hidden Hint: We recommended you book your tickets in advance on their website as this will save you the trouble of walking over in advance to reserve your seats.

 Dinner and Live Music at Soul Beach (7/7:30 p.m.)

-At first glance, this may seem to be a pretty full-on three-day itinerary, but we know from experience that it’s actually more manageable than it appears.
-It is, by far, the best way to experience a three-day stay Hoi An—trust us since we’ve done this list!
-Tailored clothes, local delights, sites, cultural experiences, relaxation and, not to mention, a fantastic day trip north will all be under your belt when it comes time for your departure.
-Hoi An is a unique place within Vietnam, and you can now leave knowing you’ve experienced it to the fullest, for the time that you’ve had here.
-Just imagine, though, what you could do here with even more time!
+At first glance, this may seem to be a pretty full-on 3 days in Hoi An.
+But we know from experience that it’s actually more manageable than it appears.
+It is, by far, the best way to experience a three-day stay Hoi An.
+Trust us since we’ve done this list!
+Tailored clothes, local delights, sites, cultural experiences, relaxation and, not to mention, a fantastic day trip north.
+All will be under your belt when it comes time for your departure.
+Hoi An is a unique place within Vietnam.
+You can now leave knowing you’ve experienced it to the fullest, for 3 days that you’ve had in Hoi An.
+Just imagine though, what you could do here with even more time!